 Getting to Shifen Waterfall

 Public Transport to Shifen Waterfall

 Most people would take a north-bound train (except Keelung-bound) to Ruifang Station.
 From there, they will transfer to another train – Pingxi Line – and alight at Shifen Train Station.
-Then walk through well-paved path to reach Shifen Waterfall.
+Then walk through a well-paved path to reach Shifen Waterfall.
 This 15 minutes walk includes crossing suspension bridges and climbing multiple staircases (See map location).